akka/akka/akka-docs/rst/java/stream/stream-integrations.rst

 ``TimeoutException`` failure.
 If that is not desired outcome you can use ``recover`` on the ``ask`` :class:`CompletionStage`.

-If you don't care about the replies you can use ``Sink.ignore`` after the ``mapAsync`` stage and then actor is effectively a sink of the stream.
+If you don't care about the reply values and only use them back-pressure signals you can use ``Sink.ignore`` after the ``mapAsync`` stage and then actor is effectively a sink of the stream.

 The same pattern can be used with :ref:`Actor routers <routing-java>`.
 Then you can use ``mapAsyncUnordered`` for better efficiency if you don't care about the